exokitxr/exokit-aura/readme.md

 + size: number.
 File size in bytes
 + exists: boolean
 + path: string.
 Full storage-resolved path.
-+ idDirectory: boolean.
++ isDirectory: boolean.
 If exists and it is a directory.

 ### methods